lynn60107070/dsai3202-toxicity-monitor/README.md

 - and we are NOT paying for API calls when we can barely pay for lunch

 ---
+## Future us: This was not in fact used in phase 2.

 ### README Organization
 This README is organized as follows: